lil-sahil/react_cv_project/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Visit the following link to use the application - free of charge.
+Visit the below link to use the application - free of charge.
 Also rest assured, no user information is stored.
     <br>
     <a href="https://lil-sahil.github.io/react_cv_project/">View Demo</a>